 Past Work Experience: Vandeventer Black, PRA Group (Nasdaq: PRAA), Norfolk Southern Corporation (NYSE: NSC)

 Professional Affiliations: Va.
 Bar Association, Virginia State Bar, Norfolk Portsmouth Bar Association

 Awards & Honors: VA Legal Elite, Top Lawyers of Coastal Virginia

 Bar Admissions: Virginia

 Kristine has a broad background in commercial transactions, regulations and litigation.
-Prior to joining Kaleo Legal, she was the Sr. Paralegal for Swimways Corp. and its parent company, Spin Master, Ltd., a global innovative toy and entertainment company.
+Prior to joining Kaleo Legal, she was with Swimways Corp. and its parent company, Spin Master, Ltd., a global innovative toy and entertainment company.
 Kristine was responsible for reviewing, drafting and negotiating all retail and distributor agreements for Spin Master worldwide.
 Her ability to analyze complex contracts and regulations led to a significant reduction in fines and penalties assessed by retailers and licensors, and minimized corporate legal liability.
 In addition, she was the primary support for Spin Master’s Outdoor GBU in the areas of IP, commercial agreements, licensing compliance, and M&A. Previously, after graduating from Hamline University School of Law, she started a general practice firm in Minnesota where she practiced commercial and family law, until she joined the firm of Gray Plant Mooty as a contract attorney focusing on legal malpractice defense in the area of complex commercial litigation.